Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Mini USB
 ^^^^^^^^

-With the mini USB connector, the RED Brick can be configurable through the Brick Viewer.
+With the Mini USB connector, the RED Brick can be configured through the Brick Viewer (see :ref`Brick Viewer <red_brick_brickv>`__.
 It can also be used to power the Brick.

 .. _red_brick_hdmi: